Can1Cyp2/VoiceVault/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you can help resolve the network connectivity issue on Android or have ideas for new features, please contribute.
+If you can help resolve any issues or have ideas for new features, please contribute.

 ### How to Contribute
 1. Fork the repository.